rostro36/Notes/Big Data/Week 08/08_questions.md

 </details>
 <details><summary>What is the job of the NodeManager? </summary>

 - The NM is the head of the computation node.
-And report the state of his node and the job it runs, also does some security check before starting a job.
+And reports the state of his node and the job it runs, also does some security check before starting a job.

 </details>